How will millennials work with us in the future workplace?

-Enter Generation Y, or ‘millennials’ as some define them, those who were born in the mid-eighties and who are now expected to single-headedly drive and challenge the behaviours and often the cultures that will be prevalent for the foreseeable future in the workplace.
+Enter Generation Y, or ‘millennials’ as some define them, those who were born in the mid-eighties and who are now expected to single-headedly drive and challenge the behaviors and often the cultures that will be prevalent for the foreseeable future in the workplace.

 But what will the future workplace look like with this new breed of digitally-enabled workers?
 And how will they cross over to announce their arrival into the world where they only have part of the story – the new bit – and does it really matter that they don’t know what DOS is?

 I was fortunate enough to have been brought up at a time in which I was heavily involved in a lot of the innovative development and technological advancements which were the foundations for what we now take for granted.